monta-app/static/terms-and-conditions.md

 -   **Application** means the software provided by the Company downloaded by You on any electronic device, named Monta App
 -   **Application Store** means the digital distribution service operated and developed by Apple Inc. (Apple App Store) or Google Inc. (Google Play Store) in which the Application has been downloaded.
--   **Affiliate** means an entity that controls, is controlled by or is under common control with a party, where "control" means ownership of 50% or more of the shares, equity interest or other securities entitled to vote for election of directors or other managing authority.
--   **Agent** is a user engaged as a seller on Our Marketplace.
+-   **Agent** is a user engaged as a seller on our Peer-to-Peer Charging Service.
--   **Marketplace** means the peer-to-peer Charging activities made available by the Application.
+-   **Marketplace** refers to the online venue that enables Marketeers to publish and offering subscription based services.
+-   **Marketeer** are entities engaged in selling services on our Marketplace.
 -   **Account** means a unique account created for You to access our Service or parts of our Service.
 -   **Country** refers to: Denmark
--   **Company** (referred to as either "the Company", "We", "Us" or "Our" in this Agreement) refers to Monta ApS, Middelfartgade 15, 3 floor, 2100 Østerbro.
+-   **Company** (referred to as either "the Company", "We", "Us" or "Our" in this Agreement) refers to Monta ApS, Middelfartgade 15, 3rd floor, 2100 Copenhagen.
 -   **Device** means any device that can access the Service such as a computer, a cellphone or a digital tablet.
 -   **Feedback** means feedback, innovations or suggestions sent by You regarding the attributes, performance or features of our Service.
 -   **Charging** the primary product offered for sale on the Service.
 -   **Charges** the act of consuming our primary product, to "charge a vehicle / (battery)"
--   **Other Goods** refer to other items than Charging offered for sale on the Service.
+-   **Other Goods** refer to other items than Charging offered for sale on the Marketplace.
--   **Orders** mean a request by You to purchase Goods from Us or an Agent.
+-   **Orders** mean a request by You to purchase Goods from Us, an Agent or Marketeer.
 -   **Service** refers to the Application.
 -   **Terms and Conditions** (also referred as "Terms") mean these Terms and Conditions that form the entire agreement between You and the Company regarding the use of the Service.
 -   **Third-party Social Media Service** means any services or content (including data, information, products or services) provided by a third-party that may be displayed, included or made available by the Service.
 -   **You** means the individual accessing or using the Service, or the company, or other legal entity on behalf of which such individual is accessing or using the Service, as applicable.
+-   **Peer-to-Peer Charging Service** means the distributed access to private and semi-public charge points.
 -   **Professional** means users that make use of our Professional Teams service.
 -   **Professional Teams** is a service that allows You to manage multiple charge points.

 Acknowledgment
 ==============